SyncereHS/SyncereHS/README.md

-- 👋 Hi, I’m @SyncereHS
+- 👋🏽 I’m @SyncereHS
-- 👀 I’m interested in ...
-Python, HTML, CSS, JavaScript
+- 🎓 Learning Python,HTML,CSS,JavaScript
-- 🌱 I’m currently learning ...
-Full Stack Enginnering
+- 💻 Interesting in Full Stack Enginnering
-- 💞️ I’m looking to collaborate on ...
-Nothing at the moment
-- 📫 How to reach me ...
-SyncereHSmith@gmail.com
+- 🐍 General Python projects

 <!---
 SyncereHS/SyncereHS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.